 Nonetheless, over the past decades the old masters in this exhibition have attracted the attention of the art world and the public at large; and recent generations of Arnhem Land bark painters continue to build on their artistic heritage, taking their art in new directions while building on past achievements.

 Old Masters is a small taste of the Museum’s collection of bark paintings; it is but a sample of the richness, diversity and complexity of Indigenous cultures across Australia.
 Through this exhibition, the Museum encourages all Australians to share in the history and culture of Indigenous Australians.

-The expression of identity is a recurring theme in bark painting and is key to understanding how to read the 122 works on show in Old Masters.
+The expression of identity is a recurring theme in bark painting.
+It personalises the subject of a painting to allow the viewer to see ‘through the artist’s eyes’.

 Identity is defined by a person’s family ties, clan membership, descent from a particular ancestor, attachment to country, and social and ritual status.
 It is expressed in painting through the same patterns of clan designs that are painted onto a person’s body in ceremony.

 These designs also show the moiety to which the artist belongs.
 Djunmal’s painting The Djan’kawu Cross Back to the Mainland symbolises the complementary roles played by the moieties.

 The design on the right shows the Djan’kawu ancestors associated with the artist’s Dhuwa moiety.
 It represents the paths they travelled as they created the first peoples and the freshwater wells (the circles in the painting).

 The Yirritja moiety design on the left represents mangrove worms in the brackish waters where fresh water meets salt water.